marcosheng2000/search-and-go/README.md

 ## 👨‍💻 My Role

-I was one of two developers responsible for building the core functionality of the app.
+I was one of two main developers responsible for building the core functionality of the app.
 My key contributions included:

 - Integrating the Deutsche Bahn public API to fetch real-time data
 - Visualizing train stations using Kivy Garden's MapView